 Analysis of European and national environmental legislation, with particular attention to environmental matrices.

-The standardisation, accreditation and certification processes are analysed, as well as the requirements of UNI EN ISO 14001 and the European EMAS Regulation for the implementation of an environmental management system (context analysis, stakeholder needs and expectations, risk-based approach, life cycle perspective, compliance obligations, etc.).
+The course covers standardization, accreditation, and certification processes, along with the requirements of UNI EN ISO 14001 and the European EMAS Regulation for implementing an environmental management system (context analysis, stakeholder needs and expectations, risk-based approach, life cycle perspective, compliance obligations, etc.).

 Module 5 – LIFE CYCLE MANAGEMENT

-The focus is on the life cycle approach to assessing the environmental impacts of both products and organisations.
-The main topics are: the EU’s integrated product policy, the Life Cycle Assessment methodology, Green Public Procurement, environmental labels and the EcoLabel Regulation.
+This module focuses on the life cycle approach to assessing the environmental impacts of both products and organizations.
+Key topics include EU Integrated Product Policy, Life Cycle Assessment (LCA) methodology, Green Public Procurement (GPP), environmental labels, and the EcoLabel Regulation.

 Module 6 – FOOTPRINTING

-The module provides basic information on how to calculate GHG inventories in accordance with ISO 14064-1 and how to verify GHG sector standards and environmental declarations.
+This module provides the fundamental knowledge required to calculate greenhouse gas (GHG) inventories in accordance with ISO 14064-1 and to understand verification procedures related to GHG standards and environmental declarations.

-The teaching staff consists of professors from the University of Padua, other Italian and European universities, experts from all over Italy working in organisations that have long been active in the environmental field, and lecturers from bodies and institutions such as the Ministry of the Environment and Energy Security, ACCREDIA, UNI, ISPRA, ARPA Veneto, ASVIS, and certification bodies.
+The teaching staff consists of professors from the University of Padua, as well as from other Italian and European universities, and experts from across Italy working in organizations long active in the environmental sector.
+Faculty members also come from institutions such as the Ministry of the Environment and Energy Security, ACCREDIA, UNI, ISPRA, ARPA Veneto, ASVIS, and certification bodies.

-These institutions sponsor the Master’s programme and represent a historic network of excellence.
-In addition to these institutions, there is a well-established network of businesses and companies that offer professional collaborations to students.
+These institutions endorse the Master and represent a long-established network of excellence.
+In addition, there is a well-developed network of companies and organizations that contribute to teaching activities and offer professional training opportunities through internships.

-1. Postgraduate Master’s degree, awarded by the University of Padua.
+1. A postgraduate Master’s Degree issued by the University of Padua.

-2. The Master’s programme is accredited to meet the training requirements (40 hours) of UNI/PdR 109 relating to the role of sustainability manager.
+2. The program is accredited to meet the training requirements (40 hours) of UNI/PdR 109 for the role of Sustainability Manager.

-3. Certificate of attendance and exam pass: Auditor/Lead Auditor Environmental Management Systems (UNI EN ISO 14001).
+4. Certificate of attendance and successful completion of the exam: Environmental Management Systems Auditor/Lead Auditor (UNI EN ISO 14001).

-An open badge will also be issued, a digital certification of disciplinary knowledge, personal skills (soft skills) and technical skills acquired.
+An open badge is also issued, providing a digital certification of disciplinary knowledge, personal (soft) skills, and technical competencies acquired.

-The Master’s programme also awards 30 CFP (professional training credits) for engineers, in collaboration with the Order of Engineers of Padua.
+In addition, the Master grants 30 Professional Training Credits (CFP) for engineers, in collaboration with the Order of Engineers of Padua.

 The general ranking of merit will be published on the Italian page of this Master according to the timing provided in the Call.